google-site-verification: googlee16c7726ecc34510.html

 Kittens

-Our foster parents are extremely essential to the animals at the Aurora Animal Shelter.
-We depend heavily on their abilities to nurture, care and provide comfort for the animals at our facility.
-Fostering takes an individual that is dedicated, responsible and committed.
+Our foster parents are essential to the animals at the Aurora Animal Shelter.
+We depend heavily on their abilities to nurture, care and comfort the animals at our facility.
+Fostering takes individuals who are dedicated, responsible and committed.

-Listed below are the different type of foster scenarios that we usually encounter.
+Listed below are the different types of foster scenarios that we usually encounter.
 We prefer that our fosters advise us on which situations they would be willing to foster.

-• Undergo a training class for neonatal and feral kittens.
+• participate in training class for neonatal and feral kittens

-If you are interested in joining our foster team, please fill out our Foster Application online.
-Please be aware that a background check is required.
+Please complete the foster application.
 We appreciate your patience as it may take our Foster Coordinator a few days to process your application before contacting you.
 Any additional questions can be directed to our Foster Coordinator at 303.326.8295 or [email protected].

 YOUNG KITTENS AND PUPPIES